Fast-BEV++: Fast by Algorithm, Deployable by Design: Related Works

-The pursuit of robust 3D perception remains a cornerstone of autonomous driving research.
-While LiDAR-based methods~\cite{S.Shi2019Pointrcnn,Y.Zhou2018Voxelnet,Y.Zhou2019Pointpillars} have historically set performance benchmarks, their significant cost presents a substantial impediment to the democratization of autonomous technology.
-This has catalyzed a paradigm shift towards camera-only Bird's-Eye-View (BEV)~\cite{YinhaoLi2022Bevdepth,Y.Wang2022Detr3d} perception, a methodology that has demonstrated a remarkable capacity to yield semantically rich, spatially coherent 3D representations from inexpensive visual inputs.
-The canonical approach involves a view transformation that projects features from multiple, disparate camera perspectives into a unified, ego-centric BEV coordinate system.
-This unified representation serves as a foundational substrate for a gamut of downstream perceptual tasks, including 3D object detection and semantic map segmentation.
+Robust 3D perception serves as a fundamental cornerstone of autonomous driving.
+While LiDAR-based methods such as VoxelNet~\citep{Y.Zhou2018Voxelnet}, PointRCNN~\citep{S.Shi2019Pointrcnn}, and PointPillars~\citep{Y.Zhou2019Pointpillars} have long dominated leading performance on mainstream 3D perception benchmarks, their prohibitive hardware cost and inherent sparse point cloud limitations pose critical barriers to large-scale deployment, driving the rapid rise of pure-vision BEV perception.
+Works including BEVDepth~\citep{li2022bevdepth}, DETR3D~\citep{Y.Wang2022Detr3d} have demonstrated the capability of this paradigm to generate semantically rich, spatially coherent 3D representations from widely available camera inputs, establishing a unified ego-centric BEV feature space as the standard foundation for downstream tasks such as 3D object detection.